A Prairie HomeKit Companion: What’s Coming in iOS 11

 You can use relative time offsets like 15 minutes before sunrise and 30 minutes after sunset.
 You can also set the Automation to trigger between those relative time offsets.

-Set a timer for an automation.
+Set a timer for an Automation.
 So I could create an Automation that would turn my patio light on for just 5 minutes.

-In the WWDC presentation, Apple mentioned the option to create a one-time automation at a specific time, like September 7th at 9 PM.
+In the WWDC presentation, Apple mentioned the option to create a one-time automation at a particular time, like September 7th at 9 PM.
 However, I can’t yet find any evidence of that in the iOS 11 Home app.

 Get in the Zone -- The last major improvement to the Home app is support for Zones.
 As you may recall from “A Prairie HomeKit Companion: Core Concepts” (3 November 2016), a Zone is simply a collection of Rooms.